 If you live in a condo townhouse complex with maintenance fees, they’re similar to condo fees.
 The obvious difference is that you’ll likely have fewer amenities, but you may also have increased outdoor maintenance costs to cover.
 In some cases, the lifespan of townhouse roofs is shorter than condos, so that ends up being a major expense.
 Your complex may also still have to pay for property management, security, cleaners, insurance, utilities, and more.

 In well run buildings, condo fees aren’t high or low.
 What you pay is based on the expenses of the building and what’s required for the reserve fund.
 Condo fees sometimes appear to be high since they’re determined by how big your condo is.
 For example, a single person who has a 500 square foot condo where fees are 60 cents per sq. ft. would be paying $300 a month.
 However, a couple with a 1,000 sq. ft. condo would be paying $600.
 The couple may find that high, but it’s technically the same rate as the single person.

 That said, buildings that aren’t run well can have higher expenses which can translate to high condo fees.
 If you buy a condo, you should attend the condo board meetings so you know where your money is going.
 As an owner, your opinion matters and you can suggest changes to lower costs.

 Are condo fees worth it?

+Well, I don’t think anyone thinks condo fees are worth it, but they are necessary.
 Some homebuyers will insist on buying a house instead of a condo so you don’t need to worry about those condo maintenance fees, but that argument only goes so far.

 If you own a house, you still have maintenance and upkeep to pay for.
 Your driveway won’t shovel itself and if your furnace breaks, you’ll need to replace it.
 The good thing is, you get to choose when you make those repairs, but nonetheless, you’re still on the hook for those costs.